Asics’s marketing pitch: Made for runners who want the most out of their fast-paced training and racing.

 To cut a long tale short, the base of the heel doesn’t lock the foot in as well as it should.
 To compensate for a counter-less upper, Asics should have raised the midsole sidewalls to cup the heel.
 The much cheaper Hyper Speed has a similar heel design, but that shoe delivers better stability by using a stiff heel counter and firmer midsole.

-For example, either the Glideride 2 or Nimbus Lite 2 could serve as a versatile trainer that’s capable of daily and/or long-distance runs.
+For example, either the Glideride or Nimbus Lite 2 could serve as a versatile trainer that’s good for daily and/or long-distance runs.
 Of course, there’s no one stopping you from getting both.

-One could do the same with the Endorphin Speed plus the New Balance Beacon V3 or New Balance Fuelcell Prism.
+One could do the same with the Saucony Endorphin Speed and New Balance Beacon V3 – or New Balance Fuelcell Prism.

 Of course, while both the shoes – namely the Endorphin Speed and Asics GlideRide 2 – are very different products, their plated midsole is a more engaging experience than an all-foam design.